Fagear/Beta10Pin/README.md

 "Record/Error" LED can indicate:
 - active unpaused recording (solid light)
-- loop of short blinks according to the error code (error state, only in "serial link mode")
+- error state (loop of short blinks according to the error code, only in "serial link mode")

 "Heartbeat" LED can indicate:
 - firmware is alive, operating in "serial link mode" (fast continuous blinking, 5 Hz)